Weisskpub/laravel-forums-engine/README.md

-# LFE - Laravel Forum Engine
+# LFE - Laravel Forums Engine
-Forum engine for Your Laravel Framework
+Forums engine for Your Laravel Framework

 ## Attention !
 - Support for now Laravel 5.3 only, another versions is not tested!